ZeroX0368/Api-Pro-Bdfd/README.md

-# Api-Role-Add-Remove-Bdfd
-Api Add Role All From Server And Role Remove All User From Server
+Api Add Role All
+Api Role Remove All User From Server
+Api unbanall member all server